SumanthNaga37/portifolio/README.md

 - Developed a full-stack application for an e-commerce client, enabling a seamless migration to Kafka for 18 teams, empowering users to efficiently manage topics, register schemas, and oversee schema versions.<br>
 - Designed robust RESTful APIs using Java, Spring Boot, and Maven, following MVC architecture principles and applying design patterns for maintainability.
 Integrated with Confluent Managed Kafka for message processing.<br>
 - Crafted the user interface using Angular, utilizing modules to enhance code structure and modularity while implementing Cypress automated end-to-end tests, reducing post-deployment bugs by 50%.<br>

+**Software Developer @ Humana (_October 2021 - July 2023)**
+-Developed a cloud-based patient management system, using React for the front-end and Spring Boot for the backend to provide seamless patient data management and appointment scheduling.
+-Designed and integrated RESTful APIs using Spring Boot, facilitating secure communication between the front-end and backend services.
+-Optimized database performance using PostgreSQL, implementing indexing and query optimization to manage large volumes of patient data efficiently.

 ## Education
 - Master of Science, Information Technology	| University of Cincinnati	<br>